krzysk1/an2/README.md

 # an2
 The Antonov An-2 (Russian nickname: "Annushka" or "Annie") is a Soviet mass-produced single-engine biplane utility/agricultural (hence its other nickname Kukuruznik, literally cropduster, gained from its predecessor Po-2) aircraft designed and manufactured by the Antonov Design Bureau (now State Company) since 1946.(From Wikipedia, the free encyclopedia)

-This is free add-on for AeroflyFS developed by Krzysztof Kaniewski, 3D model by Pedro van Leeuwen - modified by Mihaly Alberti and Stefan Mueller-Pfeiffer downloaded from https://github.com/ksgy/Antonov-An-2
+This is free add-on for AeroflyFS created by Krzysztof Kaniewski with the Aerofly FS4 SDK.
+3D model by Pedro van Leeuwen - modified by Mihaly Alberti and Stefan Mueller-Pfeiffer downloaded from https://github.com/ksgy/Antonov-An-2
 Extra liveries by amerrir, ppt, blackcat, texasstyle.